metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 Make sure that you're using a SQL question to create the sandbox, and that you're not including columns you should be excluding.

 If you build a question using the query builder (i.e., use a simple or custom question), you may unintentionally pull in additional columns.
-You can check exactly which columns are included by viewing the notebook editor for that question and clicking on the **View the SQL** button.
-But again: use SQL questions to sandbox the data, and this problem goes away.
+You can check exactly which columns are included by viewing the question in the Notebook Editor and clicking on the **View the SQL** button.
+But again: if you use SQL questions to sandbox the data, this problem goes away.

 ## Is the person in a group with unrestricted access to view the table?